minecraft-cursed-legacy/minecraft-cursed-legacy.github.io/wikisrc/item.md

-Adding an Item | Minecraft Cursed Legacy Docs
+Adding a Tile | Minecraft Cursed Legacy Docs

 Welcome to the tutorial on adding an item to beta minecraft with Minecraft Cursed Legacy using Cursed Legacy API!